gatsbyjs/gatsby/docs/docs/node-creation.md

 ### Node relationship storage model

-Gatsby stores child nodes in redux as IDs in the parent's `children` field.
-And then stores those child nodes as full redux nodes themselves.
-E.g for a File node with two children, it will be stored in the redux `nodes` namespace as:
+All nodes in Gatsby are stored in a flat structure in the redux `nodes` namespace.
+A node's `children` field is an array of node IDS, whose nodes are also at the top level of the redux namespace.
+Here's an example of the `nodes` namespace.

 ```javascript
 {